kkebo/swift_os/README.md

 swift build -c release --triple aarch64-none-none-elf --toolset toolset.json
 ```

-> [!TIP]
-> If you want to reduce the binary size significantly, you can use a `-experimental-hermetic-seal-at-link` flag.
-However, when using it, swift_os may not work as expected.
->
-> ```shell
-> swift build -c release --triple aarch64-none-none-elf --toolset toolset.json --experimental-lto-mode=full -Xswiftc -experimental-hermetic-seal-at-link
-> ```

 ## Running on QEMU

 ```shell
 swift run -c release --triple aarch64-none-none-elf --toolset toolset.json
 ```

-> [!TIP]
-> If you want to reduce the binary size significantly, you can use a `-experimental-hermetic-seal-at-link` flag.
-However, when using it, swift_os may not work as expected.
->
-> ```shell
-> swift run -c release --triple aarch64-none-none-elf --toolset toolset.json --experimental-lto-mode=full -Xswiftc -experimental-hermetic-seal-at-link
-> ```

 ## Building for real hardwares